Mehrab-oss/Web_developing/README.md

 These are some projects based on web developing done by myself.
-I show my gratitutde towards Mr.Rasel Islam as a tutor and instructor of me.
+I show my gratitutde towards Mr.Rasel Islam (Senior web developer,UY Lab) for being a tutor and instructor of me throughout my journey.